2. If this be Pentecostalism . . .

 Alfredo Del Rosso, pioneer of the Church of the Nazarene in Italy (part 2)

 The Church of the Nazarene was granted legal standing as a denomination by the Italian government in 1961.
-This recognition did not, however, signal that a new mission field was being opened by the Nazarenes.
+This recognition did not, however, signal that the Nazarenes were opening a new mission field.
 Since the summer of 1948, the Nazarene General Board departments of Home and World Missions had been supporting and administering ministry in Italy.
 Even 1948 is far too late to begin tracing the history of Nazarene work in Italy.
 The roots of the Nazarene movement in this boot-shaped European country go back to 1890.

-Not long afterward, Alfredo Del Rosso's father was transferred by the railroad about 20 miles southward to Siena where he was made supervisor in the freight handling department.
+Not long afterward, Alfredo Del Rosso's father was transferred by the railroad about 20 miles southward to Siena, where he became a supervisor in the freight handling department.
 It was in Siena that Alfredo grew up.
 Being there would afford Alfredo a wider view of the world than the little town of Poggibonsi would have been able to give him.

 Siena, like most of Italy's cities, is old.
 It looks like it was preserved almost intact out of the Middle Ages.
 It is full of great stone buildings lining twisting cobblestone streets.
 The old city lies in a Y-shape across three steep hills.
 Because of the terrain on which they are built, Siena's streets can suddenly become flights of steps, and flights of steps end at subterranean restaurants or magnificent churches.